Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Wasps seem to hate warm soapy water.
 I attached a sprayer to my hose with simple dish soap in it.
 I applied some several times during the day and have successfully deterred a large nest that was visible and inside my covered porch structure.
 I have animals and plants and was reluctant to use a bunch of wasp spray.

 Marigolds planted around a garden will deter deer and rabbits from munching your plants.
 Deer like hostas.
 Does anyone know of any natural insect repellent for wasps?
-For example: mosquitoes do not like citronella, fleas are not fund of cedar.

 I am allergic of bee stings, I see too many bees and wasps in the swimming pool.
 Is there any waterproof repellent that will keep them away from me.

 I have been told by many people, if you put vinegar in your pool water it will repel bees.
 They are attracted to open water sources, but if that source is contaminated, with say vinegar or peppermint essential oils, they will stay away from it.
 Make sure to keep your pool covered when it's not in use.